Losant/losant-docs/docs/dashboards/time-series-graph.md

 You also have the option of setting a custom color for each line on the time series graph.
 Colors will automatically be assigned in the event you do not assign a color.

-Finally, the minimum and/or maximum y-axis values may be manually set for each data series.
+The minimum and/or maximum y-axis values may be manually set for each data series.
 If at any point the line extends beyond a defined minimum or maximum value, the time series line will disappear off the edge of the graph until the data returns to the defined window.

 If you choose not to define a y-axis minimum or maximum value, the time series graph will automatically define a scale based on the data set it is currently rendering for the data series.

+The Segment Label (in this case "Current A" is used to name this particular data series, and will be the label shown in the graph legend.
+The Y Axis label is used to name the y axis for this series - if it is left blank, the name of the selected attribute is used.
+Series that use the same Y Axis lables share that axis on the resulting graph.